Skip to main content

 How will this course benefit me and my practice?

-Read examples of flash reports from previous SIFS course cohorts (pdf, November 2023) which detail the participants' project work.
+Read flash reports from previous SIFS course cohorts (pdf, May 2024) which demonstrate students' achievements.

 Feedback on the course (video)